danthegoodman1/KubeSecretSync/README.md

 If not set to `1` then it will follow the state of the DB, adding annotations to the secrets based on the last update time from the DB.

+### `TICK_SECONDS`

+The timeout and interval for the loop.
+Default `20`.
+Ensure to raise this if you have lots of secrets, as you want lots of time to ensure secrets are synced before restarting the loop.

 ### `DEBUG`

 If set to `1`, will print debug logs.